openmethane/setup_wrf/README.md

 the docker container containing the project dependencies can be run:

 ```
-docker run --rm -it -v $(PWD):/project -v $(PWD)/data/geog/WPS_GEOG:/opt/wrf/geog setup_wrf
+docker run --rm -it -v $(PWD):/opt/project setup_wrf
 ```

-The static geographical data is mounted to `/opt/wrf/geog`.
-The root project directory is also mounted to `/project` in the docker container.
+The root project directory is also mounted to `/opt/project` in the docker container.
 This allows for any changes made to this directory (or child directories) to be reflected after the container is destroyed.

+The `data` directory is mounted to `/opt/project/data` in the container.
+This is where all outputs from the run process will be stored.

 Inside the container, the wrf setup process can be run using the following command (this might take some time):